tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 I asked her how Caleb was doing, as his absence was pronounced tonight.
 He would usually join us.

-“Is he okay?”
-I asked.
-“I haven’t seen him around lately.”
+“Is he okay?
+I haven’t seen him around lately.”

 “You wouldn’t,” Beck said.
 “He’s basically on house arrest.
 Dad found out he’s failing three classes and might not graduate.
 He’s allowed to go to school and the bathroom, and that’s it.”

-She said this casually, but I knew she was worried.
+She said this casually, but I knew that she was worried.

 “What’s going on with him, Beck?”
 I asked.